Where Can I Find Free Online Horticulture Courses?

 This website can help you design a garden, select plants and care for them.
 You can search for information about plants and trees in specific regions of the United States and Canada.
 You can also search for answers to questions by topics such as shrubs, bulbs, lawns and houseplants.

-3. Horticulture: Your Yard and Garden at University of Nebraska-Lincoln
+3. University of Nebraska-Lincoln

 The University of Nebraska-Lincoln in Lancaster County offers Horticulture: Your Yard and Garden, a free online educational resource.
 Although this resource is aimed at Nebraska residents, much of the information will help you care for your garden and yard.